About the Sixth Annual Capitol City Challenge

-The American University, Washington College of Law Stephen S. Weinstein Trial Advocacy Program and Mock Trial Honor Society proudly announce the Fifth Annual Capitol City Challenge.
-This year’s competition takes place on February 28 - March 3, 2013, at the Superior Court of the District of Columbia.
-The competition features a criminal case problem and access to modern courthouse technology.
-Please visit the Online Application page for more information on how to apply to the 2013 Capitol City Challenge.
+The American University, Washington College of Law Stephen S. Weinstein Trial Advocacy Program and Mock Trial Honor Society proudly announce the Sixth Annual Capitol City Challenge.
+This year’s competition takes place on February 27 - March 2, 2014, at the Superior Court of the District of Columbia.
+The competition features a civil case problem and access to modern courthouse technology.
+Please visit the Online Application page for more information on how to apply to the 2014 Capitol City Challenge.

 The Opening Ceremony